top of page

 Dr. Warren

 Dr. Warren earned her Doctor of Musical Arts degree at Boston University, studying under John Ferrillo.
-She was a student of Linda Strommen at Indiana University, where she received a Performer Diploma and Master of Music degree, and holds a Bachelor of Music degree from Ohio State University, where she studied with Robert Sorton.
-She currently lives, performs, and teaches in Washington, D.C.
+She was a student of Linda Strommen at Indiana University, where she received a Performer Diploma and Master of Music degree, and holds a Bachelor of Music degree from The Ohio State University, where she studied with Robert Sorton.
+She currently lives, performs, and teaches in Washington, DC.

 bottom of page